MichaelKohler/volunteer-contributions-fetch/README.md

 npm install volunteer-contribution-fetch
 ```

-Then you can create a file in your project which runs the fetch operation and provides the necesary config:
+Then you can create a file in your project which runs the fetch operation and provides the necessary config:

 ```js
 const { fetchAll } = require('volunteer-contributions-fetch');